 Mr. Craven was a prize-winning trumpet player and began his professional career as Principal Trumpet of the Sarasota Orchestra and performed with the New York Philharmonic, Cincinnati Symphony and was a frequent guest artist at the Sarasota Music Festival.

 Todd made his conducting debut in 2012 with members of the Sarasota Orchestra and Redeemer chorus in Maurice Durufle’s Requiem.
 Soon thereafter he was invited to a conducting workshop in St. Petersburg, Russia where he conducted in a prizewinner’s concert with the St. Petersburg Chamber Philharmonic.
-Todd then returned to his alma mater the University of Michigan to pursue conducting studies and later the Peabody Conservatory where he studied with Marin Alsop.
-Other conducting mentors include Larry Rachleff, JoAnn Falletta, Donald Schleicher and William Wiedrich.
+Todd then returned to his alma mater the University of Michigan to pursue conducting studies with Kenneth Kiesler and later the Peabody Conservatory where he studied with Marin Alsop.
+Other conducting mentors include Donald Schleicher, Larry Rachleff, JoAnn Falletta, and William Wiedrich.

 Described by Classical Voice of North Carolina (CVNC) as an “impressive conductor…outstanding in his attention to detail and his command of the big picture”, Hong Kong-born conductor Ho-Yin Kwok is the winner of 2017-2018 Vincent C. LaGuardia, Jr. Conducting Competition.
 He currently serves as artistic director and conductor of the Mississippi Valley Orchestra in Minneapolis-St. Paul, Minnesota, assistant conductor of the Duluth Superior Symphony Orchestra, and director of the Duluth Superior Youth Symphony.